FreeOurKnowledge/website/README.md

 #### Propose a campaign
 If you'd like to propose a new collective action campaign for the platform, open a [New Issue](https://github.com/FreeOurKnowledge/documentation/issues/new/choose) and give it a descriptive title along the lines of "Campaign: Insert Descriptive Title Here".
 In your first comment, use the following template to orient people to what it is you're trying to achieve and any thoughts you might have on the campaign parameters (it's ok to leave some of these empty, for future discussion):

-* Action: This campaign will ask researchers to pledge to \[describe the action you're asking people to adopt or forgoe, e.g. upload one dataset in the next year] *-- make sure the action is clearly specified and measurable, so we can check compliance after the campaign goes live!*
+* Action: What is the action you're asking researchers to carry out (e.g. upload one dataset in the next year)? *-- make sure the action is clearly specified and measurable, so we can check compliance after the campaign goes live!*
-* Threshold: Pledges will activate when \[specify when the people signing this pledge will have to carry out the action, e.g. when 100 researchers have signed the pledge\] *-- this also needs to be measurable!*
+* Threshold: When will pledges activate (e.g. when 100 researchers have signed the pledge)? *-- this also needs to be measurable!*
+* Eligibility: Are there any constraints on who can sign the pledge (e.g. only psychology researchers, or those who have previously performed a peer-review)?
-* Anonymity: Pledges will be \[public / private / optional\] *-- anonymity will be optional by default, unless you specify otherwise*
+* Anonymity: Will pledges be public, private, or optional? *-- anonymity will be optional by default, unless you specify otherwise*
-* Duration (optional): Pledges will expire after \[insert the time limit for how long pledges will last after activation, if relevant\] *-- in many cases this will be irrelevant as the pledge will simply expire after the action is carried out once*
+* Pledge duration (optional): Is there a time limit on how long the pledge will last (e.g. for a period of 2 years after the pledge activates)? *-- in many cases this will be irrelevant as the pledge will simply expire after the action is carried out once*
+* Campaign expiration (optional): Will the campaign expire if the required number of pledges is not achieved within a certain time frame (e.g. 1 year)?

 *Tips for using R-markdown in Github Issues:*
 - Use the '\*\' character to make bullet points